lcrees/stuf/README.rst

-A collection of dictionary types with attribute-style access.
+A collection of Python dictionary that support attribute-style access.
 Includes
-*defaultdict*,  *OrderedDict*, restricted, and immutable versions.
+*defaultdict*,  *OrderedDict*, restricted, and frozen implementations.